logos-co/logos-wallet-ui/README.md

 ./result/bin/logos-wallet-ui-app
 ```

-The app will automatically load the required modules (capability_module, wallet_module) and the wallet_ui Qt plugin.
+The app will automatically load the required modules (capability_module, accounts_module, wallet_module) and the wallet_ui Qt plugin.
 All dependencies are bundled in the Nix store layout.

 #### Nix Organization